Cron’s HR caps 6-run first as Twins beat Rangers 12-7

 Danny Santana hit two two-run homers in the first two innings, giving him 21 this season after going into the year with 13 in 364 career games.
 Santana became the fourth player in the history of the Rangers-Washington Senators franchise to homer in each of the first two innings, joining Mark Teixeira, Carl Everett and Ian Kinsler - who did it twice.

-The benches cleared after Marwin Gonzalez's ground out to end the top of the eighth when Gonzalez and Rangers reliever Shawn Kelley exchanged words.

-Gonzalez, Sanó, Jorge Polanco and Jake Cave each had three hits for Minnesota.
+Sanó, Marwin Gonzalez, Jorge Polanco and Jake Cave each had three hits for Minnesota.

 UP NEXT